grumpyjames/birding-almanac/features/a-200-bird-year/part-15-cuckoo.md

 I swoop out of the house around 6:45am.
 That should be early enough.
 Today's target is Cuckoo, and the venue is Two Tree Island, a landfill site that was filled long enough ago to have transitioned back into a nature reserve.
-It's either a forty minute walk, or two ten minute walks and a little wait at Chalkwell station to get there.
+It's either a forty-minute walk, or two ten-minute walks and a little wait at Chalkwell station to get there.
 It turns out I am lazy; it probably helps that the station platform at Chalkwell has a beautiful view over the giant mudflats that extend from the beach out into the estuary.